top of page

 Boozhoo!

-I hear some people say that looking for (and constructing) new Anishinaabe words to describe items that in the old days did not exist in Anishinaabe izhitwaawin (Indigenous way of life) is a form of cultural appropriation.
-Incorporating Western concepts into our language is a bad thing, they say.
-It creates a barrier between us and the world of our ancestors.
-It kills the spirit of our language and our culture.
-Keep our language real, they say.
+I've heard some people argue that creating new Anishinaabe words for items that didn't exist in the past within Anishinaabe izhitwaawin (Indigenous way of life) constitutes cultural appropriation.
+They claim that integrating Western concepts into our language is detrimental.
+It creates a divide between us and our ancestral world.
+It diminishes the essence of our language and culture.
+They urge us to keep our language authentic.

-Yet, is it truly a form of appropriation, and is it genuinely negative when neologisms enter our language?
+However, is it really appropriation, and is it truly negative when new words are introduced into our language?

 Here's my two cents for today.